Was Trump’s draft order on classical buildings really about Obama?

 Trump’s order notes that it is simply about reviving the ideals of the Founding Fathers, and it’s clear about its goal to overturn the 1962 guidelines that allowed controversial Brutalist structures, such as the J. Edgar Hoover Building in Washington, D.C., to be built.

-But since Trump entered office, he’s sought to undermine, roll back and rewrite the legacy of his predecessor, President Barack Obama.
+But since Trump entered office, he’s sought to undermine, roll back, and rewrite the legacy of his predecessor, President Barack Obama.
 So it’s plausible that the order is a direct reaction to a “building boom” that happened under President Obama and was funded via the American Recovery and Reinvestment Act.
 During this period, the Obama administration helped promote a diverse range of innovative and cutting-edge federal buildings, from Kieran Timberlake’s U.S. Embassy in London to the new U.S. courthouse in Austin, Texas.

 These structures combined provocative design with the latest advancements in security, while incorporating green building systems that reduced energy costs.
 Together, I believe they project the image of a technologically advanced and enlightened U.S. federal government.

 No matter your views on classical architecture, restricting designs to one particular style rejects the diverse tastes and ideals of the American people.
-Furthermore, this executive order would stifle innovation and progress in the architecture, engineering and construction industry.
+Furthermore, this executive order would stifle innovation and progress in the architecture, engineering, and construction industry.

-Because aesthetics and symbolism are so central to classical architecture, the buildings – almost by definition – are more costly and less energy efficient than so-called “high-performance buildings,” which focus on cost-effectiveness, safety, sustainability and accessibility, in addition to aesthetics.
-Through organizations such as the National Institute of Building Sciences and their Whole Building Design Guide, the federal government has, in recent years, been working to produce advanced buildings that set standards for the industry and the world.
+Because aesthetics and symbolism are so central to classical architecture, the buildings—almost by definition—are more costly and less energy-efficient than so-called “high-performance buildings,” which focus on cost-effectiveness, safety, sustainability, and accessibility, in addition to aesthetics.
+Through organizations such as the National Institute of Building Sciences and its Whole Building Design Guide, the federal government has, in recent years, been working to produce advanced buildings that set standards for the industry and the world.

-For these reasons, the administration’s mandate for classical architecture constrains architecture’s ability to innovate and tackle real world problems.
+For these reasons, the administration’s mandate for classical architecture constrains architecture’s ability to innovate and tackle real-world problems.

 Kai Gutschow is an associate professor of architecture at Carnegie Mellon University.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.